giorgiopogliani/giorgiopogliani.github.io/posts/livewire-datatables.md

 }
 ```

 Hope you enjoy this little component I did.
-Send me your approach or how will you improve this.
+Send me your approach or how would you improve this.
+You can extend this to add more features or wrap everything in a trait or a package and power-up any model with a datatable.

-You can found me on [Twitter](https://twitter.com/giorgiopogliani) or [Instagram](https://instagram.com/giorgiopogliani)
+You can found me on [Twitter](https://twitter.com/giorgiopogliani) or [Instagram](https://instagram.com/giorgiopogliani)!